okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-universal-logout-overview/index.md

 * `jti` - A unique identifier for this JWT
 * `iss` - The same issuer URL that you would receive in an OpenID Connect ID token
 * `sub` - Identifies the "subject" of this token, which in this case is your application.
 For OpenID Connect clients this will be the `client_id`, and for SAML integrations, this will be the `appInstanceId`
-* `aud` - Identifies the "audience" of this token, the URL of your Global Token Revocation endpoint.
-The URL will not include query string parameters or a URL fragment.
+* `aud` - Identifies the "audience" of this token, which is the URL of your Global Token Revocation endpoint.
+The URL doesn't include query string parameters or a URL fragment.
 * `exp` - The expiration timestamp of the token, which will be 5 minutes in the future.
 * `nbf` - A timestamp 5 minutes in the past.
 * `iat` - The current timestamp at which the token was created.